-The Turnpike System consists of multiple components spanning approximately 500 miles across the State, which are used by approximately 3 million customers per day.
-The System currently serves 19 of the State's 67 counties and, through the connecting interstate highways, provides service to most of the heavily populated areas of the State.
+The Turnpike System consists of multiple components spanning more than 500 miles across the State, which are used by over 3 million customers per day.
+The System currently serves 20 of the State's 67 counties and, through the connecting interstate highways, provides service to most of the heavily populated areas of the State.
 The population of the counties served by the System represents nearly two-thirds of the State's total population.

 The principal component of the System is the 320-mile Mainline, which extends in a north-south direction from I-75 at Wildwood in Sumter County to Florida City in southern Miami-Dade County, with an east-west segment intersecting at Orlando in Orange County.
-The Mainline consists of five different sub-components: (1) the HEFT, (2) the Southern Coin System, (3) the Ticket System, (4) the Northern Coin System, and (5) the Beachline West Expressway.
-In addition to the Mainline, the System includes the 18-mile Seminole Expressway in Seminole County; the 15-mile Veterans Expressway in Hillsborough County; the six-mile Southern Connector Extension in Orange and Osceola Counties; the 25-mile Polk Parkway in Polk County; the 42-mile Suncoast Parkway in Hillsborough, Pasco, and Hernando Counties; the 23-mile Sawgrass Expressway in Broward County; the 11-mile Daniel Webster Western Beltway, Part C, in Orange and Osceola Counties; the one-mile I-4 Connector in Hillsborough County; the 22-mile Beachline East Expressway in Orange and Brevard Counties; and the 15-mile First Coast Expressway in Clay and Duval Counties.
+The Mainline consists of three different sub-components: (1) the Turnpike Extension (State Road 821), (2) the Turnpike Mainline (State Road 91), and (3) the Beachline West Expressway.
+In addition to the Mainline, the System includes the 18-mile Seminole Expressway in Seminole County; the 15-mile Veterans Expressway in Hillsborough County; the six-mile Southern Connector Extension in Orange and Osceola Counties; the 25-mile Polk Parkway in Polk County; the 55-mile Suncoast Parkway in Hillsborough, Pasco, Hernando, and Citrus Counties; the 23-mile Sawgrass Expressway in Broward County; the 11-mile Daniel Webster Western Beltway, Part C, in Orange and Osceola Counties; the one-mile I-4 Connector in Hillsborough County; the 22-mile Beachline East Expressway in Orange and Brevard Counties; and the 15-mile First Coast Expressway in Clay and Duval Counties.
 See Appendix A, "Traffic and Earnings Report" for a detailed description of the components of the System.